 Common care mistakes:

-- Washing sleeping bags too often (only necessary if heavily soiled)
+- Washing the sleeping bag too often (only necessary if heavily soiled)

-- Using the wrong detergent (especially critical for down)
+- Using the wrong detergents (especially critical for down)

-Tips for seasonal storage: Before storing your sleeping bag, you should air it thoroughly and wash it if necessary.
+Tips for seasonal storage: Before storing, you should thoroughly air out and possibly wash your sleeping bag.
 Store it in a dry, cool place.
-A lavender sachet repels moths and provides a fresh scent.
+A lavender sachet keeps moths away and adds a fresh scent.

 Which sleeping bag do you need for bivouacking and trekking?

 Bivouacking and trekking place special demands on your sleeping bag.
-Every gram counts and robustness is at least as important as comfort.
+Every gram counts, and durability is just as important as comfort.

-Special requirements for bivouacking: When bivouacking, you often spend the night directly under the open sky without a tent.
-Your sleeping bag therefore needs to be particularly water-repellent and windproof.
-An integrated bivouac sack or a particularly robust outer shell are worth their weight in gold here.
+Special requirements for bivouacking: When bivouacking, you often spend the night without a tent directly under the open sky.
+Your sleeping bag must therefore be especially water-repellent and windproof.
+An integrated bivy sack or a particularly robust outer shell is worth its weight in gold here.

 Selection criteria for multi-day trekking tours: